niklasreich/parallel_batch_greedy/README.md

 This repository includes the code to reproduce the results of the paper

 *"A parallel batch greedy algorithm in reduced basis methods: Convergence rates and numerical results"*,
-Niklas Reich, Karsten Urban, Jürgen Vorloeper, 2025.
+Niklas Reich, Karsten Urban, Jürgen Vorloeper, 2024 (current version: 2025).
 arXiv: https://arxiv.org/abs/2407.11631
 doi: https://doi.org/10.48550/arXiv.2407.11631